- January 29, 2017

 music

-31 mentions Positive Neutral NegativeThe music in the game is widely praised for its energetic and engaging soundtrack, which enhances the fast-paced gameplay and keeps players coming back for more.
-Many users highlight the integration of both classic and new tracks, describing the music as a key motivator for their gaming experience.
-However, some players express frustration over the lack of volume control options, which detracts from their enjoyment.
+62 mentions Positive Neutral NegativeThe music in the game is widely praised for its energetic and engaging soundtrack, which enhances the fast-paced gameplay and keeps players coming back for more.
+Many users highlight the blend of classic tracks with new additions, creating an intoxicating experience that elevates the overall enjoyment of the game.
+However, some players express frustration over the lack of volume control options, which detracts from their experience despite the music's appeal.

 “The soundtrack alone is worth the money.”